Maximize Your Home’s Value with Smart Patio Upgrades: Expert Tips for a High ROI

 Re-seal your concrete or pavers

 Once your patio is 100% dry from the power wash, it needs to be resealed.
 Sealant blocks the pores in concrete and keeps it from absorbing water and salts.
-About every 3 years, your patio is due for a new coat of sealant to protect it from discoloration, cracks, and crumbling.
+About every three years, your patio is due for a new coat of sealant to protect it from discoloration, cracks, and crumbling.

 You can purchase concrete sealant at any home improvement store, then follow this step-by-step for how to apply it to your patio.

-Wipe down all your outdoor furniture
+Clean all your outdoor furniture

-Header Image Source: (AndyG/ Pixabay)
+Header Image Source: (AndyG / Pixabay)